MicroRec: Efficient Recommendation Inference by Hardware and Data Structure Solutions: MicroRec

 Heuristic rule 2: Cartesian products for table pairs of two.
 Although Cartesian products of the three smallest tables may only consume tens of megabytes storage (still small compared to a single large table of several or tens of gigabytes), the overall solution could be sub-optimal because this method consumes too many small tables at once while they are appropriate candidates to pair with larger tables.

-Heuristic rule 3: within the product candidates, the smallest tables are paired with the largest tables for Cartesian products as shown in Figure~\ref{fig:heuristics}.
+Heuristic rule 3: within the product candidates, the smallest tables are paired with the largest tables for Cartesian products.
 This rule avoids terrible solutions where a Cartesian product is applied between two large tables.

 Heuristic rule 4: cache smallest tables on chip.
 After applying Cartesian products, we sort all tables by sizes and decide the number of small tables to store on chip.
 Two constraints must be considered during this process.
 First, the size of selected tables should not exceed assigned on-chip storage.
 Second, if multiple tables are co-located in the same on-chip bank, the total lookup latency should not exceed off-chip (DDR or HBM) lookups, otherwise caching tables on-chip is meaningless.